rackerlabs/docs-core-infra-user-guide/cloud-intro/core-infrastructure.rst

    *Cloud Servers, Cloud Networks, Cloud Images, and Cloud Block Storage are the
-   Rackspace cloud's core infrastructure.*

-   *From the Cloud Control Panel, you can send a request to the API for a cloud service.
+   Rackspace cloud's core infrastructure.From the Cloud Control Panel, you can send a request to the API for a cloud service.
    The service processes
    your request.*